Can frugal living save you money? Absolutely it can.

 These posts will also help you:

-Frugal living tips for travel and transport
+Frugal living tips and ideas for travel and transport

 Drop down to one car